MiniGameWorlds/MiniGameWorld/resources/devWiki/log.md

 # TODO
+- bossbar
+- scoreboard new object in every update
 - Disable `_finish-timer` if `play-time` is 0
 - Add `remove-not-exist-game-config`
 - Add player's state things not included with `Entity` , `HumanEntity` api docs